 Garbage pickup to continue as tentative deal reached

-It looks like garbage will continue to be collected and other public services provided in the east end for at least another week.
+It looks like garbage will continue to be collected and other public services provided east of Yonge Street for at least another week.

 Negotiators for the city and union announced late yesterday a tentative deal had been reached to avert a work stoppage.
 It still has to be ratified by the union members next week.